PiraTechnics/devin-younge-portfolio/outstatic/content/pages/home.md

 title: 'Home'
 status: 'published'
 author:
-  name: 'Andre Vitorio'
+  name: 'Devin Younge'
-  picture: ''
+  picture: '/images/profile-signature-AwOD.jpg'
 slug: 'home'
 description: 'This is my blog.'
 coverImage: ''
 publishedAt: '2022-03-17T05:35:07.322Z'
 ---

-## Hello!
+## Hi there,

-# I'm Andre, nice to meet you.
+# I'm Devin, nice to meet you.

-I am a surfer + musician + software developer + designer + online marketer and whatever else I can cram into this existence.
+I am a Web Developer, Writer, Tabletop Games Enthusiast, and do-er of things.
+This is my page